 Arkansas faces immense challenges in its health care delivery system that stem from a high proportion of low income elderly who have limited access to health care; Arkansas is a rural state with 100% of its counties medically underserved.
 The need for geriatric training of professionals who provide services in these poor, rural areas of Arkansas is a compelling objective.
-To meet this need, the Arkansas Geriatric Education Center (AGEC) has formed a consortium between the University of Arkansas for Medical Sciences (UAMS), Arkansas State University (ASU), and University of Central Arkansas.
+To meet this need, the Arkansas Geriatric Education Center (AGEC) formed a consortium between the University of Arkansas for Medical Sciences (UAMS), Arkansas State University (ASU), Arkansas Cancer Coalition (ACC), and the University of Central Arkansas (UCA).

 - Expand educational opportunities for health professionals practicing in rural and medically underserved areas in Arkansas.